Franek313/Portfolio/README.md

 This repo contains my work in area of programming in C# and Unity HLSL (shaders).

-In C#UnityProjects folder you can find my projects RPGAudio2021 and Snowstorm.
-Rpg audio is my personal creation, snowstorm is the game im working on in my dev team.
+In C#UnityProjects folder you can find C# scripts written by me and the builds of my games!

-In HLSLUnityShaders you can find my shaders written to improve my games look.
-Shaders are one of my great area of interest.
+In HLSLUnityShaders you can find my shaders written by me in ShaderLab!